 - You may be better off buying fewer individual pieces in different materials–for example, a large anodized aluminum sauté pan with high sides may work better for you than an omelet pan if you make more stir-fries than egg dishes.

 - If you like to make stews, casseroles, and pot roasts, a cast iron Dutch oven that can go from stove-top to oven is an essential, but is rarely included in a starter set.

 - You will most likely need a few more items, such as a vegetable steamer in either stainless steel or bamboo, or a roasting pan with a rack.

-Bottom line: you could end up spending less money by choosing good-quality individual pieces that match the kind of cooking you do.
+Bottom line: Choose good-quality individual pieces or sets that match the kind of cooking you do.